Charles Meryon: Voyage around the world

 Relations between the French and British populations, and even their officials, were cordial or friendly, despite the British tightening their control over this period, for example restricting the fishing rights allowed to French boats.
 But both sides were aware the question of French claims would be settled back in Europe.
 In May and June 1843 the Rhin visited Wellington for ten days, then Auckland.
 In October they set off for Australia, via Kororareka near the tip of the North Island, today Russell, New Zealand, where they stayed until early November.
 Less than 18 months later the so-called Flagstaff War between the British and Māori was to break out there.
 In November Meryon was, back in Paris, promoted to ensign, the lowest rank of naval officer, although the news did not reach him on the Rhin until July the next year.

-At the end of August 1844 the Rhin sailed for Valparaiso in Chile "to buy stores, particularly wine, which was very expensive in Sydney".
+At the end of August 1844 the Rhin sailed for Valparaíso in Chile "to buy stores, particularly wine, which was very expensive in Sydney".
 After staying two weeks they set off on the return voyage on 6 November 1844, stopping at the Marquesas and Tahiti, which had just come under French "protection", and where there were a total of seven French naval ships at that point.
 The Rhin reached Akaroa again on 8 February 1845, hoping to find that its replacement ship had arrived, and they could return to France.
 But the ship had not come, and in March tensions between the Maori and Europeans had sharply increased, increasing the warmth of local Franco-British relations.

 The replacement ship Seine finally arrived on 8 March 1846, and the Rhin set sail for home on the 16th.
 They passed Cape Horn in early May, and landed at Saint Helena on 14 June, staying a week.
 Meryon's visit to Napoleon's final home would come to haunt him in later years.
 After a brief stop at Ascension Island, they passed into the Mediterranean and spent four days at the French North African port of Mers El-Kebir from 18 August.
 They finally landed at Toulon on 28 August, four years and 13 days after they left it.